?

 What is palliative care?

-Palliative care is an approach that improves the quality of life of patients and their families facing the problem associated with life-threatening illness, through the prevention and relief of suffering by means of early identification and impeccable assessment and treatment of pain and other problems, physical, psychosocial and spiritual.
+Palliative care is an approach that improves the quality of life of patients and their families facing the problems associated with life-threatening illness, through the prevention and relief of suffering by means of early identification and impeccable assessment and treatment of pain and other problems, physical, psychosocial and spiritual.
 The World Health Organisation.

 Palliative care acknowledges that you as the patient are first, and foremost, a person and that when you live with a life limiting illness you can experience suffering on a very personal and individual level.
 It also acknowledges that you are part of a family/whānau that will be living this experience with you.
 Palliative care practitioners are trained to assess your condition, symptoms, concerns and uncertainties and then work with you and your family to provide the best possible relief of suffering, whether it is physical, emotional or spiritual.